wehkamp @ TNW Conference 2017

 The Next Web never disappoints the attendees and also this edition had speakers from every corner of the world and industry.
 Hardwell spoke about growth hacking his career and being the first with a 360-degree event live stream, Refinery29 CEO Piera Gelardi gave a refreshing presentation on creativity in marketing, and Adobe Executive of Creativity Mark Randall showed examples to stimulate innovation in your company with empowerment and using the Adobe Kickbox®, a nifty tool to help people in your organisation to innovate.

 One of the key aspects of the conference is helping you think of certain topics in a different way.
-For example, IBM Watson’s Marc Teerlink explains how applying AI in your customer service to assist your employees to do more “human” activities and really help the customer instead of doing dull and repetitive work.
+For example, IBM Watson’s Marc Teerlink explains how applying AI in your customer service can assist your employees to do more “human” activities and really help the customer instead of doing dull and repetitive work.
 Where people might think that AI makes everything impersonal and people might be losing their job to automation, this was a refreshing perspective.

 We are already applying this in our product teams, the session triggered us to apply it in our tech teams as well.
 These teams design and build the CI&CD pipeline and the platform.
 In the end, we try to solve their problems and will start experimenting with design sprints here as well!